mparticle-integrations/mparticle-apple-integration-leanplum/README.md

 ## Installation

+### Swizzling

+The Leanplum SDK uses method swizzling that breaks the mParticle UIApplication delegate proxy.
+To resolve this please disable the UIApplication delegate proxy and manually forward the proxy methods to the mParticle SDK.
+Please refer to the [AppDelegate Proxy Docs](https://docs.mparticle.com/developers/sdk/ios/initialize-the-sdk#appdelegate-proxy) for a list of the methods to forward.

 Please refer to installation instructions in the core mParticle Apple SDK [README](https://github.com/mParticle/mparticle-apple-sdk#get-the-sdk), or check out our [SDK Documentation](http://docs.mparticle.com/#mobile-sdk-guide) site to learn more.